top of page

 LAND ACKNOWLEDGEMENT

-Gallery TPW acknowledges that we live, work and create on stolen land.
-We occupy the ancestral and traditional territories of the Mississaugas of the Credit First Nation, the Haudenosaunee, the Anishinaabe and the Huron-Wendat, who are the original custodians of this land.
-Tkaronto is part of Treaty 13 and the Dish With One Spoon covenant, which reminds us that we all share the same bowl and spoon, therefore we must take only what we need to allow for continued abundance and future viability.[1]
+Gallery TPW acknowledges that we live, work, and create on stolen land.
+We occupy the territories of the Mississaugas of the Credit, the Anishnaabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, now home to many diverse First Nations, Inuit, and Métis peoples.
+Tkaronto is part of Treaty 13 and the Dish With One Spoon covenant.
+This reminds us that we all eat with one bowl and spoon, and therefore, must take only what we need and leave some for others.

 The staff of Gallery TPW are working together to better understand and acknowledge our implication in settler-imperial violence through reading groups and discussions.
 We are asking ourselves: how can this learning be applied to our programming and structure as an artist-run-centre?
 Below is a list of essays we have read and discussed that we would like to share with our community.
 We will be updating this acknowledgement to reflect our thinking, reading, and current conditions.